May 27, 2015 at 7:04 PM

 - Expendable items

-This means that your engine, transmission, electrics and pretty much everything else will be covered for 5 years or 62,500 miles (125,000 miles for the L200).
+This means that your engine, transmission, electrics and pretty much everything else will be covered for 5 years or 62,500 miles.
 Great news for Mitsubishi owners, as this could potentially save you thousands in the case of a breakdown!

 MITSUBISHI ASSISTANCE PACKAGE